Medical centers in the United States: Emory University Medical Center

 Emory University Hospital is a 733-bed facility in Atlanta, Georgia, specializing in the care of acutely ill adults.
 Emory University Hospital is staffed exclusively by Emory University School of Medicine faculty who also are members of The Emory Clinic.
 The hospital is renowned as one of the nation's leaders in cardiology and cardiac surgery, oncology, transplantation, ophthalmology, and the neurosciences.

 The Children's Healthcare of Atlanta - Egleston Hospital is a nationally ranked, freestanding, 295-bed, pediatric acute care children's hospital located in downtown Atlanta, Georgia adjacent to Emory University.
 It is affiliated with the Emory University School of Medicine and is a member of the Children's Healthcare of Atlanta system, 1 of 3 of the children's hospitals in the system.
 The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout the Atlanta region.
 The hospital features an ACS verified level I pediatric trauma center, the only in the state.
 Its regional pediatric intensive-care unit and neonatal intensive care units serve the region.
 The hospital also has a rooftop helipad for critical pediatric transport.

 Illinois

-The Illinois Medical Districtis a special-use zoning district two miles west of the Loop in Chicago, Illinois.
+The Illinois Medical District is a special-use zoning district two miles west of the Loop in Chicago, Illinois.
 The Illinois Medical District consists of 560 acres of medical research facilities, labs, a biotechnology business incubator, a raw development area, four major hospitals, two medical universities, and more than 40 health care related facilities.
 The IMD has more than 29,000 employees, 50,000 daily visitors and generates $3.4 billion in economic opportunity.
 The Illinois Medical District is the largest medical district in North America, and has the most diverse patient population on the continent.

-Four major hospitals anchor the IMD, including the Jesse Brown VA Medical Center; Rush University Medical Center; The John H. Stroger, Jr., Hospital of Cook County; and The University of Illinois Hospital & Health Sciences System.
+Four major hospitals anchor the IMD, including the Jesse Brown VA Medical Center; Rush University Medical Center; The John H. Stroger Jr., Hospital of Cook County; and The University of Illinois Hospital & Health Sciences System.